 Imagine lining up before sunrise on a cold November morning the day after thanksgiving, waiting in line to buy up to hundreds of dollars in discounted goods – and then being informed that the retailer couldn’t accept your credit card.
 Would you shop there again?

-This nightmare scenario is what happened toon November 24th, 2017, aka Black Friday.
+This nightmare scenario is what happened to Macy’s shoppers on November 24th, 2017, aka Black Friday.
 Around noon, overcapacity issues shut down the retail giant’s payment processing systems, turning them into a cash-only enterprise for up to six hours on one of the busiest shopping days of the year.
 The blow to company revenue may be calculable, but the damage to the company’s reputation is not.
 How can companies avoid these expensive and embarrassing disasters?